rojeenathapa/gurkha-hack/README.md

-# Litterly Waste Classification API ♻️
+# Litterly Waste Classification

 Just as a strong AI model relies on clean, prepared data, a healthy environment relies on clean, sorted waste.
-**Litterly** is the "Data Preparation" for the planet — ensuring a clean base for efficient recycling and a healthier environment.
+**Litterly** is the "Data Preparation" for the planet ensuring a clean base for efficient recycling and a healthier environment.

 This project provides a **FastAPI server** powered by **YOLOv8 segmentation models** to classify waste from text and images.